shioyama/im/README.md

 ### Relative and absolute cpaths

 Im uses two types of constant paths: relative and absolute, wherever possible defaulting to relative ones.
-A relative cpath is a constant name relative to the loader in which it was originally defined, regardless of any other names it was assigned.
+A _relative cpath_ is a constant name relative to the loader in which it was originally defined, regardless of any other names it was later assigned.
 Whereas Zeitwerk uses absolute cpaths, Im uses relative cpaths for all external loader APIs (see usage for examples).

 To understand these concepts, it is important first to distinguish between two types of names in Ruby: _temporary names_ and _permanent names_.

-A temporary name is a constant name on an anonymous-rooted namespace, for example a loader:
+A _temporary name_ is a constant name on an anonymous-rooted namespace, for example a loader:

 ```ruby